laukatti/kattelus-net/content/tech/maui-memoryleaks.md

     Text: "Suggest Changes" # edit text
     appendFilePath: false # to append file path to Edit link
 ---
-# Avoiding common pitfalls on .NET MAUI
+# .NET MAUI - Common memory leak pitfalls

 ## Foreword
  I have been working with Xamarin/MAUI for some years now.
 The premise sounds great, develop native multiplatform applications using .NET Stack.